apace7/apace7.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physics, University of California, Irvine, 2010
+* B.S. in Physics, University of California-Irvine, 2010
-* Ph.D in Physics, University of California, Irvine, 2016
+* Ph.D in Physics, University of California-Irvine, 2016

 Work experience
 ======